Enjoy a Winter Wonderland of Fun in Saratoga County

-This year the Home & Lifestyle Show is taking place March 1st through the 3rd at the Saratoga Springs City Center.
+This year the Home & Lifestyle Show is taking place February 29th through March 1st at the Saratoga Springs City Center.

 The Saratoga Performing Arts Center (SPAC) is a leading performing arts venue in the area, but they do more than just provide us with amazing concerts and shows.
-They also offer free education programs and engage in youth education initiatives, and you can support this great cause by attending the Winter Ball 2019: Into the Pines on March 9th at the Hall of Springs.
+They also offer free education programs and engage in youth education initiatives, and you can support this great cause by attending the Winter Ball 2020: The Future is Now on March 7th at the Hall of Springs.

 The event includes: live music from Grand Central Station, catering by the renowned Mazzone Hospitality, an open bar, and raffle prizes.
 Come out for lively music and great times for a worthwhile cause.